FX31337/MQL-Compile-Action/README.md

 ### `check-syntax-only` (bool)

 Whether to skip generating binary file and only check for syntax errors.
+Default: *false*.

 ### `verbose` (bool)